 Palliative care can take place anywhere, depending on your situation and preferences, such as hospitals, nursing homes, hospice facilities, assisted living, your home, and out-patient clinics.
 Working together allows your team to coordinate your care so that you can move easily from one location to another as necessary, which may prevent multiple hospitalizations or emergency room visits.

-Choosing Location of Care When You Are Dying” section has details on the pros and cons of each location.
+The Choosing the Location of Chronic and End-of-life Care section has details on the pros and cons of each location.

 You might decide to take more personal action around the last six months of your life.
 This is usually after deciding to stop treatment of your terminal illness or other life-sustaining treatment, often after discovering it is not working.
 You may require a referral from your doctor in order to be accepted into hospice.